-1 Log in to Siebel Tools as an administrator.
+- 1. Log in to Siebel Tools or Web Tools as an administrator and create a new workspace. - 2.
+Select Business Component in the Object Explorer, and then select the PUB HLS Incident business component.

-- 2 Select Business Component in the Object Explorer, and then select the PUB HLS Incident business component. - If you want to configure the threshold for case risk assessments, then select the HLS Case business component. - 3 Navigate to Business Component, then Field, and select the Assessed Priority field. - 4 In the Calculated Value field, change the threshold value. - In the following expression for the Calculated Value field, the threshold value is 0.7: - IIF ([Assessment Max Score] IS NOT NULL AND [Assessment Score] IS NOT NULL AND [Assessment Max Score] <> 0.0 AND [Assessment Score]/[Assessment Max Score] >= 0.7, LookupValue('PUB_CASE_PRIORITY','Urgent'), LookupValue('PUB_CASE_PRIORITY','Standard')) - 5 Compile the object for your change into the Siebel Repository File.
+If you want to configure the threshold for case risk assessments, then select the HLS Case business component.

+- 3. Navigate to Business Component, then Field, and select the Assessed Priority field. - 4.
+In the Calculated Value field, change the threshold value.

+In the following expression for the Calculated Value field, the threshold value is 0.7:

+'''

+IIF ([Assessment Max Score] IS NOT NULL AND [Assessment Score] IS NOT NULL AND [Assessment Max Score] <>

+0.0 AND [Assessment Score]/[Assessment Max Score] >= 0.7, LookupValue('PUB_CASE_PRIORITY','Urgent'),

+LookupValue('PUB_CASE_PRIORITY','Standard'))

+'''